-+ [p.
+- [p.
 179] "'It's pronounced Ah-wij,' said Mrs Earwig coldly."

-In the Keeping Up Appearances BBC television comedy, the very snobbish Mrs-Earwig-like Hyacinth Bucket always insists her name is pronounced "Bouquet".
+In the BBC television comedy Keeping Up Appearances, the snobbish, Mrs Earwig-like Hyacinth Bucket always insists her name is pronounced "Bouquet".

-+ [p.
+- [p.
 185] "Lovely to look at/Nice to hold/If you drop it/You get torn apart by wild horses"